A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Notation, assumptions and g-formula for discrete survival data

-In an alternative categorization, treatment regimes can be either \textit{deterministic} or \textit{random}, where $\omega$ is deterministic if $f^\omega(a_t|\overline{h}_t,\overline{a}_{t-1},C_t=Y_t=0)$ is set to either $0$ or $1$ for all $t\in\scrT$, and random otherwise.
-Naturally, both deterministic and random regimes could be static or dynamic, and there are $2\times 2=4$ possible types of treatment regimes.
-In practice, deterministic regimes are more frequently implemented compared to random regimes because of their simplicity in administrating treatments and interpreting treatment effects---an example of a deterministic regime is the ``always treat'' strategy and the ``never treat'' strategy, corresponding to setting $a_t=1$ and $a_t=0$ $\forall~t\in\scrT$, respectively. \citet{Young2011} provided detailed examples of a random treatment regime, where $f^\omega(a_t|\overline{h}_t,\overline{a}_{t-1},C_t=Y_t=0)$ is considered to be the observed data treatment density for a given history with certain treatment monotonicity restrictions.
-Our discussions mainly center on deterministic treatment regimes due to their simplicity and ease of interpretation.
-Additionally, we will provide results for random treatment regimes as an expanded analysis.
+Alternatively, a treatment strategy is \emph{deterministic} if $f^\intervention(a_t|\overline h_t,\overline a_{t-1},C_t=Y_t=0)$ is set to either 0 or 1 for all $t\in\scrT$, and \emph{random} otherwise.
+Naturally, deterministic and random strategies could be static or dynamic, and there are $2\times 2=4$ possible types of treatment strategies.
+In clinical studies, deterministic strategies are more frequently implemented compared to random strategies because of their simplicity in administrating treatments and interpreting treatment effects---two examples of deterministic strategies are the ``always treat'' strategy and the ``never treat'' strategy, corresponding to settings $a_t=1$ and $a_t=0$ $\forall~t\in\scrT$, respectively. \citet{Young2011} provided detailed examples of random treatment strategies, where $f^\intervention(a_t|\overline{h}_t,\overline{a}_{t-1},C_t=Y_t=0)$ may be considered to be the observed data treatment density for a given history with certain treatment monotonicity restrictions.
+Our discussions mainly center on deterministic treatment strategies due to their simplicity and ease of interpretation.
+Additionally, we will provide results for random treatment strategies as an expanded analysis.